 3) Activity/arrangement costs (from step 2) are allocated to charge points that identify the cost associated with that charge.
 A combination of regulatory fees and charges is used.
 Figure 1 shows how we attribute cost recovered activities to either charges or fees.
 Figure 2 provides an example of costs associated with an activity subject to inspection fees.
 Regulatory charges are detailed further in section 3.3.

-Figure 1 Charge and fee related activities and associated outputs provides a cost breakdown for each output contribution to recover direct and indirect costs for 2021-22.
+Figure 1 Charge and fee related activities and associated outputs

 Figure 2 Activity based cost model